The Capital One hack couldn’t have come at a worse time for Amazon’s most profitable business

 The hack also fueled anxiety among federal lawmakers already unnerved by the recent settlement of another breach victim, the credit bureau Equifax.

-The Senate Banking Committee and the New York Attorney General said they are investigating the breach.
-“We want to find out all of these vulnerabilities in the system and figure out what we must do to deal with it at a policy level,” Senate Banking chairman Mike Crapo (R-Idaho) said.
+The Senate Banking Committee and the New York attorney general said they are investigating the breach.
+“We want to find out all of these vulnerabilities in the system and figure out what we must do to deal with it at a policy level,” Banking Committee Chairman Mike Crapo (R-Idaho) said.

 “I’m sick of waking up to headlines revealing that millions of Americans had their information stolen because a billion-dollar company failed Cybersecurity 101,” Sen. Ron Wyden (D-Ore.) said Tuesday in a tweet.

-A Federal Bureau of Investigation agent who raided Thompson’s residence Friday noted in the complaint filed by the Justice Department charging the former AWS employee that files on her devices included references to “other entities that may have been targets of attempted or actual network intrusions.”
-Several companies and said this week that they are investigating if their systems were hacked as well, after seeing their names on tech websites Thompson used.
+An FBI agent who raided Thompson’s residence Friday noted in the complaint filed by the Justice Department charging the former AWS employee that files on her devices included references to “other entities that may have been targets of attempted or actual network intrusions.”
+Several companies said this week that they are investigating if their systems were hacked as well, after seeing their names on tech websites Thompson used.

 Both Ford and UniCredit said they are investigating.
-Michigan State University doesn’t think its systems were breached, but is working with law enforcement.
-Infoblox, a Silicon Valley tech-security firm, is continuing to investigate but has seen “no indication of an intrusion or data breach” that would have led customer data to be exposed, spokeswoman Erica Coleman said.
+Michigan State University doesn’t think its systems were breached but is working with law enforcement.
+Infoblox is continuing to investigate but has seen “no indication of an intrusion or data breach” that would have led customer data to be exposed, spokeswoman Erica Coleman said.

 And while the Ohio Department of Transportation is working with the FBI to determine whether data may have been accessed, it does not use AWS — something that may lend credence to the idea the hacker’s AWS knowledge wasn’t key to her access.